ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

 -  ``SPM_MM`` : Boolean option to enable the Management Mode (MM)-based Secure
    Partition Manager (SPM) implementation.
 The default value is ``0``.

+-  ``SP_LAYOUT_FILE``: Platform provided path to JSON file containing the description of secure partitions.
+Build system will parse this file and package all secure partition blobs in FIP.
+This file not necessarily be part of TF-A tree.
+Only avaialbe when ``SPD=spmd``.

 -  ``SP_MIN_WITH_SECURE_FIQ``: Boolean flag to indicate the SP_MIN handles
    secure interrupts (caught through the FIQ line).
 Platforms can enable this directive if they need to handle such interruption.
 When enabled,